makzu/lotcastingatemi/CONTRIBUTING.md

 ### What is this?

 This is a web app written in React.js, with a backend written in Ruby on Rails.
-It uses the Webpacker gem to package everything up.
+It uses Vite to package everything up.

 ### How can I run it?